Snow

 Arizona skier dies after tree collision at Park City Mountain

-PARK CITY, Utah — A 35-year-old Arizona man died following a skiing accident at Park City Mountain resort on March 1, with his family raising concerns about religious last rites and organ donation opportunities.
+PARK CITY, Utah — A 35-year-old Arizona man died following a skiing accident at Park City Mountain resort on March 1.

-Christopher Yakscoe of Scottsdale, Arizona, formerly of Collegeville, Pennsylvania, was seriously injured Saturday when he collided with a tree on an advanced trail off Tombstone Express, according to Park City Mountain officials.
+Christopher Yakscoe of Scottsdale, Arizona, formerly of Collegeville, Pennsylvania, was involved in a ski accident on an advanced trail off Tombstone Express on Saturday March 1, according to Park City Mountain officials.
+The Park City Fire Department said that Yakscoe had collided with a tree.

 View this post on Instagram